davidbeckonline/davidbeckonline-site/content/post/2024-03_holznudel.md

 We will certainly try more complex prints moving forward.
 With two or three colors.

 And I am wondering whether it could be fun to transition the construction of the Holznudel to a 3D print.
 Wood is a wonderful material.
 But when you have a lot of small pieces, it becomes a lot of effort.
+Different sizes of screws are needed, for example.
 For some people, a 3D print might be easier to do.
 The base plate could remain wood, I think.
 It is the by far biggest piece in the construction.
 I would not change the IKEA pastry roller either.
 But the rest of the construction could be 3D printed, I think.

 We’ll see where this will take us.
 In any case, this was a fun non-IT project.
 Thank you Alain.